NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 > **Quick recap** <br>
 > In this section we've learnt:
 >
-> * How to create and extend simple Nextflow workflows
+> * How to create, execute and extend workflows
-> * How to create channels for input data
-> * How to execute workflows
-> * How to explore Nextflow's `work` directory
+> * How to explore the `work` directory and channel contents
-> * How to view channel contents
+> * How to couple sample names to sample data files
 > * How to use samplesheets as input
+> * How to collect multiple files as single inputs for processes